apache/struts-site/source/core-developers/after-annotation.md

 # After Annotation

-Marks a action method that needs to be called after the main action method and the result was executed.
+Marks an action method that needs to be called after the main action method and the result was executed.
 Return value is ignored.

 ## Usage

-The After annotation can be applied at method level.
+The `After` annotation can be applied at method level.

 ## Parameters